Welcome to the Blue Room! (Why “the blue room?” Here’s a post explaining the name’s origins.)

 I’m a writer, spouse, mother of three, haphazard knitter and slow marathoner.
 I am a Presbyterian pastor whose spiritual inner child is secretly Quaker.
 (I guess the secret’s out.)
 I believe in the expansive love of God that knows no bounds.

 I live in the leafy suburbs of Washington DC but love the energy and noisy chaos of the city.
-I am what some call bi-vocational: I serve part-time as pastor of Idylwood Presbyterian Church in Falls Church, VA while pursuing a variety of writing projects, including a book, Sabbath in the Suburbs, released in 2012 by Chalice Press.
+I served as a pastor for 12 years, including Idylwood Presbyterian Church and Burke Presbyterian Church.
+I have completed a variety of writing projects, including a book, Sabbath in the Suburbs, released in 2012 by Chalice Press.
 I am also co-chair of NEXT Church, a movement within the Presbyterian Church (USA) that’s calling forth vital ministry for our changing cultural context.

-And finally, the fine print: The opinions expressed on this blog are my own and do not necessarily reflect those of Idylwood Presbyterian Church or the Presbyterian Church (USA).
+And finally, the fine print: The opinions expressed on this blog are my own and do not necessarily reflect those of the Presbyterian Church (USA).